Common Core Curriculum Standards

 School and Campus Safety

-In the past three years legislation has been introduced that would allow certain students to carry concealed weapons onto college property.
-The Chamber continues to oppose efforts to permit the carrying of weapons at any early childhood facility, K-12 school or on college campuses.
+In the past three years, legislation has been introduced that would allow certain students to carry concealed weapons onto college property.
+The Chamber continues to oppose efforts to permit the carrying of weapons at any early childhood facility, Pre-K - 12 school, Career Tech or on college campuses.

 For more information, please contact a member of our Government Relations staff.